 Therefore, to accommodate the higher range of items in today’s e-commerce world, e-commerce enterprises typically require up to three times the capacity of traditional warehouse users.

 Southeast Asia is An Emerging Market

-Despite the catastrophic effects of the COVID-19 epidemic on global supply chains, the ASEAN market offers opportunities for the region’s businesses.
+Despite the catastrophic effects of the epidemic on global supply chains, the ASEAN market offers opportunities for the region’s businesses.